 If a Board vacancy becomes available it will be the responsibility of the Board as a whole to identify the skills, experience and diversity that will best complement the Board and will then embark on a process to identify a candidate who can best meet those criteria.
-A Board Skills Matrix has been developed and adopted by the Board to help assess the relevant criteria of candidates.
+A Board Skills Matrix has been developed and is adopted and reviewed annually by the Board so that it will remain an up to date tool to help assess the relevant criteria of candidates.
 The Directors believe the skill base of the current Directors is appropriate for the Company given its size and stage of development.